Freshwater farm plans

 The Resource Management Act (Part 9A) requires farms over a certain size to have a certified freshwater farm plan (FWFP).

-Once the regulations are fully implemented, all farms with the following land uses will require an FWFP:
+Under the current regulations, all farms with the following land uses will require an FWFP:

 We will keep farm operators informed about the rollout schedule for Northland well before it happens.

-Visit the Ministry for the Environment’s website to find out more about freshwater farm plans.
+Visit the Ministry for the Environment’s website to find out more about the current freshwater farm plans system.

 What is a freshwater farm plan?